Online Learning

 Mason Public Schools offers a variety of online learning opportunities for students.

-Section 21f of Michigan's School Aid Act provides parents with the right to request that their student(s), in grades 6-12, be enrolled in two or more online courses during an academic term.
+Section 21f of Michigan's School Aid Act provides parents with the right to request that their student(s), in grades 6-12, be enrolled in up to two online courses during an academic term.
 Mason Public Schools supports online learning and the creative use of technology both inside and outside of the classroom.
 However, we encourage parents to consider carefully if a 100% online course is ideal for their student given the fact that they will be forfeiting face-to-face teacher classroom instruction and support.

 When considering if an online course is right for your student please consider the following: